TomatenKuchenDEV/docs/docs/counting.md

 ### Use reactions
 Whether the bot should react on correct counting messages.
 Disabled if "Use webhooks" is enabled.

-Reacts with "✅" and "☑" on every correct message.
+Reacts with "✅" or "☑" on every correct message.
 Reactions on special numbers, e.g. 42 and 100, can only be disabled by removing the Add Reactions permission from the bot.

 ### Role on fail
 If and if yes, which role users receive when making a mistake.
 Possible mistakes: